ARKEnsae/TweetEmbedding/biblio/biblio.md

 Cours sur l'ACP : Analyse en Composantes Principales (ACP) par Marie Chavrent TSNE : Page wiki en anglais

 The norm of the vector is linked with both the frequency and the variance of the contexts on which occurs.
 See http://arxiv.org/abs/1510.02675 for a study on this.
+Article de Roro : https://arxiv.org/pdf/1508.02297v1.pdf